Avon County Rowing Club

-Avon County Rowing Club is a rowing club on the River Avon based at the Saltford Rowing Centre, Bath Road, Saltford, Bristol.
+Avon County Rowing Club is a rowing club on the River Avon based at the Saltford Rowing Centre, Bath Road, Saltford, Bristol, England.

 History

 The club was founded in 1973 as a result of a merger between two clubs called the Avon Rowing Club and Bristol Rowing Club.
+The first honours were won at the Llandaff Regatta the same season.

 The boathouse is shared between the University of Bristol Boat Club, Monkton Combe School Boat Club, Canoe Avon and the Bristol Empire Dragon Boat club.

 The club has produced multiple British champions.